The Unicorn and the Wasp: Plot

-The Tenth Doctor and Donna invite themselves to a dinner party hosted by Lady Eddison in 1926.
-One of the guests is Agatha Christie, and the Doctor realises that they have arrived on the day she inexplicably disappears.
-One of the guests, Professor Peach, is killed with a lead pipe in the library, where part of a burnt birth certificate is found.
+The Tenth Doctor and Donna Noble invite themselves to a dinner party hosted by Lady Eddison in 1926.
+Learning one of the guests is Agatha Christie, the Doctor realises that they have arrived on the day she inexplicably disappears.
+Upon learning another of the guests, Professor Peach, had been killed in the library, the Doctor and Donna pass themselves off as investigators and find a fragment of a burnt birth certificate.
+Investigating further with Agatha, she and Donna find a toolkit and deduce a jewel thief called the "Unicorn" has infiltrated the party.

-While searching in a room that Lady Eddison shut herself in for six months in 1886, Donna sees a giant wasp outside.
-It smashes through the window and attacks Donna before escaping.
-The wasp then crushes the housekeeper, Miss Chandrakala, with a gargoyle.
+While searching a room that Lady Eddison shut herself in for six months in 1886, Donna is attacked by a giant wasp, which escapes and later kills the housekeeper, Miss Chandrakala.
 The Doctor, Donna, and Agatha chase the alien but it returns to human form before they can catch it.
-In the study, the Doctor identifies the killer as an alien wasp called a Vespiform.
-During a failed attempt to reveal the wasp at dinner, Lady Eddison's necklace is stolen and her son Roger Curbishley is stabbed in the back with a bread knife.
+Regrouping in the study, the Doctor identifies the wasp as an alien called a Vespiform before he is poisoned with cyanide.
+With Donna and Agatha's help, he successfully uses his Time Lord physiology to detoxify himself.
+Later that night, the Doctor attempts to expose the Vespiform, but a thunderstorm knocks out the power, leading to Eddison's necklace being stolen and her son Roger Curbishley being killed in the darkness.

-The remaining guests are assembled in the sitting room.
-When it is revealed the jewel thief’s toolkit Agatha found in the shrubbery likely came from Robina Redmond's bathroom window, Agatha reveals Redmond to be the jewel thief the Unicorn.
-The Doctor deduces that Lady Eddison's shutting herself away in 1886 was due to her becoming impregnated by another Vespiform in India, who had given her the necklace, before he died in the floods of 1885; unbeknownst to her, it links her telepathically with their child.
-Agatha deduces that Chandrakala took the child to an orphanage in 1886, and Professor Peach discovered Lady Eddison's secret.
-The Doctor further reveals that the child, whom she gave up for adoption, is Reverend Golightly, the killer.
-Via the telepathic link, the Reverend became aware of his alien nature, and inheritance, and absorbed the details of an Agatha Christie murder mystery that his mother was reading at the time.
+The Doctor and Agatha gather the remaining guests and expose two of them, Robina Redmond and Reverend Golightly, as the Unicorn and the Vespiform respectively.
+The Doctor deduces Eddison shut herself away in 1886 because she had fallen in love with and became impregnated by another Vespiform in India a year prior.
+Before he died in a flood, he gave her a necklace, which telepathically linked her to their child, Golightly.
+Unaware of this, an ashamed Eddison gave him up for adoption.
+By adulthood, Golightly discovered his true nature and, using knowledge from Agatha's books that he absorbed due to the necklace, sought revenge on Eddison for denying him the truth.

-Enraged, Golightly transforms into the Vespiform and threatens the guests.
-Agatha grabs the necklace and lures him away while driving towards the nearby Silent Pool.
-When Donna catches up with Agatha, she grabs the necklace and throws it into the water, prompting the Vespiform to dive in after it and drown.
-Due to her own connection with the necklace, Agatha falls unconscious and suffers from amnesia.
-The Doctor quietly drops Agatha off in Harrogate ten days later.
+Enraged, Golightly transforms and threatens the guests.
+However, Agatha grabs the necklace and lures him to the nearby Silent Pool, with the Doctor and Donna in close pursuit.
+Once they stop, Donna grabs the necklace and throws it into the water, prompting Golightly to dive in after it, drowning himself.
+Due to her own connection to the necklace, Agatha falls unconscious and suffers amnesia.
+The Doctor and Donna quietly drop off Agatha in Harrogate ten days later.